revloc02/dndMarkdown/colver-5e-homebrew.md

 ___
 Between sessions:
 * **Record the session**
-* Prepare the first round or two of an upcoming battle
+* **Prepare spells and special abilities** for the first round or two of an upcoming battle

 \pagebreakNum